Dheeraj2k4/Blog_Platform/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser.

-### 6. Create Your First Account
+### 7. Create Your First Account

 1. Click "Get Started" or "Sign Up"
 2. Choose authentication method (Email or OAuth)
 3. Complete registration
-4. Start creating posts!
+4. Start creating posts with images!

 The application will be available at **http://localhost:3000**